Alexander Ragoza: Biography

 Born on 20 June (O.S.
-8 June) 1858 in Vitebsk Governorate, Ragoza was the eldest son of the Ukrainian nobleman Franz Martynovich Ragosa.
-Following the example of his father, he chose a military career and entered the Polotsk military gymnasium, after which in 1874 he continued his education at the Mikhailovsky Artillery School.
+8 June) 1858 in Vitebsk Governorate, Ragoza was the eldest son of Franz Martynovich Ragosa, a military officer from the governorate's hereditary nobility.
+Following the example of his father, he chose a military career and entered the Polotsk military gymnasium, continuing his education at the Mikhailovsky Artillery School after 1874.

 Posted to the 3rd Guards Grenadier Artillery Brigade immediately after completing his studies, Ragoza received his baptism of fire immediately after graduation at the front during the Russo-Turkish War of 1877-1878.
-The young officer fought bravely, as evidenced by his military awards - the Order of Saint Anna Fourth Class, the Order of Saint Stanislaus Third Class and Second Class with Swords, and the Order of Saint Anna Third Class with Swords and Bow.
+On account of his bravery in combat, the young officer was awarded the Order of Saint Anna Fourth Class, the Order of Saint Stanislaus Third Class and Second Class with Swords, and the Order of Saint Anna Third Class with Swords and Bow.

 In 1883, Ragoza graduated from the Nikolaev General Staff Academy.
 On 22 November 1883, he became the senior adjutant of the headquarters of the 5th Infantry Division, and on 11 January 1888 he became assistant to the senior adjutant of the headquarters of the Amur Military District.
 On 1 July 1888 he became senior adjutant to the military chancellery under the military governor of the Primorsky Region, and on 30 August 1888 he was promoted to lieutenant colonel.
 On 28 January 1891 he took charge of the combat department of the headquarters of the Kerch Fortress, and he was promoted to colonel on 30 August 1892.
 On 4 September 1896 he became chief of staff of the 32nd Infantry Division, and on 10 March 1898 he took up the position of chief of staff of the 5th Infantry Division.